Calling all Rocky Trail Lovers!

 Strickland State Forest near Ourimbah – we often venture out here, because Strickland has extensive walking tracks through varying forest types – past waterfalls, under cabbage tree palms and along creeks.

-Our all-time favourite: Norah Head – Bushwalk, rock pool and The Ark Cafe
+Our all-time favourite: Norah Head – Bushwalk, rock pool and The General Store Cafe

 This is one of our favourite breakfast and brunch spots on the coast!
 You can park your car near the cafe and do the easy 3.5km walk through the bush to the Norah Head light house, climb down the steps to the beach and walk along the beach and around the headland to the Rock Pool.
 From there steps lead back up to the cafe.